worldfizzy9/soundness-layer/soundness-cli/README.md

 soundness-cli send --proof-file path/to/proof.proof --elf-file path/to/program.elf --key-name my-key
 ```

-The request will be signed using the specified key pair.
+The request will be automatically signed using the specified key pair.